DEFRA/grants-ui-acceptance-tests/README.md

 - Runs tests tagged with `@ci`
 - Used in the `grants-ui` GitHub Actions CI pipeline
 - Automated execution on creating and updating a `grants-ui` PR
+- Can also be run from the `grants-ui' repository using the [CI script](https://github.com/DEFRA/grants-ui/blob/main/tools/run-acceptance-tests.sh) locally

 ## Project Structure